mjwestgate/mjwestgate.github.io/README.md

-## Centre for Open Evidence Synthesis
+## Research website

-This is the GitHub repo for [https://openes.github.io](https://openes.github.io).
+This is the GitHub repo for [https://mjwestgate.github.io](https://mjwestgate.github.io).
 It is under active development.